CV-IP/MINet/code/readme.md

 4. In the folder `code`, run `python main.py`.
 5. You can find predictions from the model in the folder `pre` of the `output`.

+## Evaluation

+We evaluation results of all models by [ArcherFMY/sal_eval_toolbox](https://github.com/ArcherFMY/sal_eval_toolbox/tree/master/tools).
+And we add the code about E-measure and weighted F-measure and update the related code in our forked repository [lartpang/sal_eval_toolbox](https://github.com/lartpang/SODEvalToolkit/tree/master/tools).
+Welcome to use it in your code :star:!

 ## More

 If there are other issues, you can create a new issue.